top of page

 Now, there isn’t one method or technique to help us to overcome these barriers.
 But knowing that there is a barrier can help reduce frustrations.
 In our guide, we also explain 10 reasons why we might be exhausted all the time.

-No two people are the same and so we can’t all have the same bedtime routine.
-However, it might be worth trying some of these and finding out what works for you.
+It is important to adapt any ideas to make them work for us.
+After all, no two people are the same and so we can’t all have the same bedtime routine.
+However, it might be worth trying some of these and finding out what works for us.
+We might even discover our own unique solutions along the way.

-And of course - there are sometimes those times when our caring role means we have to stay awake!
+And of course - there are sometimes occasions when our caring role means we have to stay awake!
 Here's our carer community sharing their tips on keeping your eyelids open!

 Want more content like this?